Mac, Mobile, and other Multi-Platform FAQs

 Until then, one way to run it on a small portable device is to get a netbook.

-Can I use it on a Netbook?
+Can I use it on a tablet or netbook?

-Yes, if you make sure it runs Windows 7 or Vista or XP.
+Yes, if you make sure it runs Windows 8, 7 or Vista or XP.

 It won't run on Android or any Mac or Linux based OS (not yet, the mobile apps might do depending how they are done).

-See my recent blog post: Tweaks and Improvements for Netbooks, Touch Screens, integrated graphics, and Windows 7 Starter
+See my blog post: Tweaks and Improvements for Netbooks, Touch Screens, integrated graphics, and Windows 7 Starter

 Tips for using Bounce Metronome on a small screen